keen/keen-botkit/CONTRIBUTING.md

 If you find a bug that's not a security vulnerability please head over to the issues tab of this rep and open up an issue.

-We created these labels to help us organize issues: bugs, docs, enhancements, and feature-request.
+We created these labels to help us organize issues: bug, docs, enhancements, and feature-request.
 Please use them when creating an issue where it makes sense!

 ## Suggesting features